nhtnhanbn/nhtnhanbn.github.io/tutor.md

   <div markdown=1>
 ## About me

 I graduated year 12 in 2022, having completed the VCE with an ATAR of 99.80, and am looking forward to supporting your or your child's learning journey.
-I am looking to assist students up to and including VCE (Methods and Specialist) in mathematics, a subject I am intending to continue to extend my own knowledge of through university study in engineering .
+I am looking to assist students up to and including VCE (Methods and Specialist) in mathematics, a subject I am intending to continue to extend my own knowledge of through university study in engineering.

 ## VCE Mathematics